codex-academy/taxi-trips/readme.md

-`findIncomeByRegNumber`    |  List the income for each taxi - use reg number in this query `findTotalIncomePerTaxi`   |  find the total income per taxi `findTotalIncome` 		 | Find the total amount received in income for all the taxis `findTotalIncomeByRegion`  | Find the total amount income for all regions
+`findIncomeByRegNumber`    |  List the income for each taxi - use reg number in this query `findTotalIncomePerTaxi`   |  find the total income per taxi `findTotalIncome` 		 | Find the total amount received in income for all the taxis `findTotalIncomeByRegion`  | Find the total amount income for each of the regions

 The methods should use SQL to do the calculations.